Our Research Associates Around the Country

-Based in Fort Worth, Texas, Susan is a historic preservation consultant who specializes in the preparation of nominations to the National Register of Historic Places.
+Susan is a historic preservation consultant in Fort Worth who specializes in the preparation of nominations to the National Register of Historic Places.
 She is the author of the book Ft.
 Worth Parks (Arcadia Books, 2010).
-She has a particular passion for resources associated with the New Deal and is spearheading our research efforts in Texas.
+She has a particular passion for resources associated with the New Deal.

 Renée Corona Kolvet is a historic preservation specialist/archaeologist.
 She has spent the last 15 years studying the CCC and New Deal programs in Nevada.
 Her research also includes Depression-era programs on Nevada’s Indian Reservations.

-Drew works as a taxi driver in Los Angeles.
-He served in the Navy 1986-1990 and has an associate degree in broadcasting from the New England School of Broadcasting in Bangor, Maine.
-Although he has no formal schooling in history, he has always been a history buff.
-He is a long-time political activist, who, in the course of teaching and advocating for public works projects to rebuild the county and reinstatement of Glass Steagall Act controls on banks, developed a deep appreciation for FDR’s unorthodox American System approach to economics and public policy.
+Drew served in the Navy 1986-1990 and has an associate degree from the New England School of Broadcasting in Bangor, Maine.
+He moved back to Bangor recently to care for his parents and now drives a taxi and gives New Deal tours of Maine sites.
+Long a history buff and political activist, he advocates for public works projects to rebuild the county and reinstatement of Glass Steagall Act controls on banks, and he has a deep appreciation for FDR’s unorthodox American System approach to economics and public policy.